-where $c_{rate}$ is the conversion factor.
-Carbon emissions may be compensated by carbon offsetting or with the purchases of Renewable Energy Credits (RECs, in the USA) or Tradable Green Certificates (TGCs, in the EU).
-Carbon offsetting allows polluting actions to be compensated directly via different investments in \textit{environment-friendly} projects, such as renewable energies or massive tree planting \cite{anderson2012inconvenient}.
-RECs and TGCs \cite{bertoldi2006tradable}, on the other hand, guarantee that a specific volume of electricity of their owner is generated from renewable energy sources.
-More precisely, RECs and TGCs purchasing aims to create more renewable energy in the long-term according to the \textit{additionality} principle, by creating an increased demand for these energy sources.
-In the specific context of CO$_2$ estimates, RECs and TGCs enable institutions and companies to voluntarily decrease their individual $c_{rate}$.
+Carbon emissions may be compensated by carbon offsetting or with the purchases of Renewable Energy Credits (RECs, in the US) or Tradable Green Certificates (TGCs, in the EU).
+Carbon offsetting allows polluting actions to be mitigated directly via different investments in \textit{carbon-friendly} projects, such as renewable energies or massive tree planting \citep{anderson2012inconvenient}.
+RECs and TGCs \citep{bertoldi2006tradable}, on the other hand, guarantee that specifics volumes of electricity are generated from renewable energy sources.
 However, in our analysis, carbon rates are obtained at country level and do not integrate industry level carbon offsetting schemes or RECs.